-Most of the recipes in this blog are intended for a family of four, two adults and two kids, unless I mention otherwise in the recipe.
+All of the recipes in my blog are mostly plant based and are intended for a family of four, two adults and two kids, unless I mention otherwise in the recipe.

 I don’t believe in “kids’ food.”
 I hate kids’ menus – most of them offer disgusting food for kids just because they are kids!
 My kids eat most of the food my husband and I eat.

 I own at least fifty cookbooks, yet I rarely follow recipes precisely.
 Most of the time I leaf through a book just to get some inspiration, then I usually make my own version with the ingredients I have at hand.
 Feel free to do the same with my recipes – make them your own!